rkaysen63/Amazon_Vine_Analysis/README.md

   <img src="additional_analysis/verified_furniture_df.png" width="700">
 </p><br/>

-Finally, finally, I looked at the poor reviews of both datasets.
+Finally, poor reviews of both datasets was analyzed.
 Please refer to the images below.
-For both datasets, the poor Vine reviews was much less than the poor non-Vine reviews.
-For the "Watches" dataset 11% of the Vine reviews gave 1 or 2 stars whereas 23% of the non-Vine reviews gave 1 or 2 stars.
+For both datasets, the poor Vine reviews, that is reviews rated 1 or 2 stars, were much less than the poor non-Vine reviews.
+For the "Watches" dataset, poor Vine reviews were about half of the poor non-Vine reviews.
 For the "Furniture" dataset, the desparity was greater.
-Only 1% of the Vine reviews gave 1 or 2 stars whereas 26% of the non-Vine reviews, roughly the same percentage found in the "Watches" reviews", gave 1 or 2 stars.
+Poor Vine reviews gave 1 or 2 stars whereas 26% of the non-Vine reviews, roughly the same percentage found in the "Watches" reviews", gave 1 or 2 stars.

 <p align="center">
   <img src="additional_analysis/watches_poor_reviews.png" width="650">